heidefinnischen/ULauncher-elementary_Light_Theme/README.md

-# ULauncher Theme - elementaryOS Odin Light
+# OUTDATED!
+ULauncher Theme - elementaryOS Odin Light

+<h1>This repository is deprecated!
+The dark and light theme repositories have been merged.
+Visit https://github.com/heidefinnischen/ULauncher-elementary instead.</h1>

 A light ULauncher Theme meant for elementaryOS Odin and up